How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Here are my recommendations on where to stay in Shibuya:

-Shibuya is the hardest place to find budget accommodations.
+Shibuya is a hard place to find budget accommodations for under US$100.
 The nearest budget hotels and hostels are at least a 25-minute walk from the Shibuya Scramble.
-There’s a capsule hotel that’s ridiculously expensive.
-Honestly,
+There’s a ridiculously expensive capsule hotel.

 Want to get close to the Shibuya Scramble and Shibuya’s nightlife but can’t afford anything over US$100?